Health Care Administration

 |Total Hours: 123|

-Note: Elective courses could be used to fulfill Health Care Administration elective requirement, for a second major, a minor, a course of interest, internship or study abroad experience.
+Note: Elective courses could be used to take additional Healthcare Administration courses, for a second major or a minor, additional internship credits or a study abroad experience.

 The course offerings, requirements, and policies of Mount Mercy University are under continual examination and revision.
 This Catalog presents the offerings, requirements, and policies in effect at the time of publication and in no way guarantees that the offerings, requirements, and policies will not change.